get a quote side button

 Water softeners do a great job of removing calcium and magnesium in hard water sources—making them perfect for protecting appliances from limescale and softening water for showering and washing clothes.

 However, softeners do not do a good job of removing impurities, which is where reverse osmosis systems come in.
-It’s also worth noting that, while RO systems soften water during the filtering process, extremely hard water can degrade the performance—and even the lifetime—of the semipermeable membrane.
+It’s also worth noting that, while RO systems soften water during the filtering process, extremely hard water can reduce the performance—and even the lifespan—of the RO membrane.

 For this reason, pairing a water softener with a reverse osmosis system is beneficial as the two work well together.
 By softening your water before treating it with a reverse osmosis system, you can remove iron and other impurities that clog the membrane, while also removing sodium added by the water softener with the RO filter.